ILOILO City – Today, is the 76th Liberation of Panay – a public holiday in the islands of Panay, Guimaras and Romblon. It is a non-working holiday.

 The shore in Barangay Parara Sur, Tigbauan is where the Americans under Major General Rapp Brush landed to liberate Panay Island from Japanese occupation on March 18, 1945.

-This is where the monument of General Mc Arthur together with Col. Macario Peralta and Col. J. Chaves beneath of which is a marker.
+This is where the monument of General Mc Arthur together with Col. Macario Peralta and Col. J. Chaves beneath which is a marker.

 Balantang Memorial Cemetery National Shrine

-Main ceremony is held at the Balantang Memorial Cemetery National Shrine in Barangay Quintin Salas, Jaro.
+The main ceremony is held at the Balantang Memorial Cemetery National Shrine in Barangay Quintin Salas, Jaro.
 It is a veterans’ cemetery and the burial place of the guerrilla leader Col. Macario Peralta.
 The cemetery is the only military cemetery established outside Metro Manila.

 One thought on “March 18 is Liberation of Panay”